MoniMurray/shopping-list/README.md

 ##Credits

 README.md - I used the [README.md example](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) by Kera Kudmore to plan and layout my headings and content, to ensure I didn't omit any important content.

+This project is based on and borrows from both the Hello Django and the Django Blog Walkthrough projects during FST Frameworks.

 On the CI Slack Community I saw a reference to [this YouTube video](https://www.youtube.com/watch?v=RwWhQTSV44Q) on building a CRUD Application using Class-based views, which helped supplement the learning from the FST Django Module from this course, in particular using CreateView to add an item to the database, and the reference to Django Widget Tweaks to collect the fields from the database and render form input elements in a html file if necessary.